-Butterfield’s Overland Mail Company (1858-1861) – Also known as the Overland Stage Company in some circles, the stage line was the brainchild of John Butterfield.
-Through the 1840’s and 1850’s, mail was carried between the east and west coasts by several private companies, some under federal contract, using various routes, including ocean steamers around South America, or overland, across the Isthmus of Panama.
+Butterfield’s Overland Mail Company, also known as the Overland Stage Company, was the brainchild of John Butterfield.
+Through the 1840s and 1850s, mail was carried between the east and west coasts by several private companies, some under federal contract, using various routes, including ocean steamers around South America, or overland, across the Isthmus of Panama.
 But, there was a desire for better and quicker communication.
 On April 20, 1857, the United States government advertised for bids on a contract for an “Overland Mail Service to California.”

-Gerald T. Ahnert, historian and authority on the Overland Mail Company, writes;
+Gerald T. Ahnert, historian and authority on the Overland Mail Company, wrote:

 “What was needed was someone with some of the most extensive experience in the United States.”

-At the age of nineteen, John Butterfield Sr. moved to Utica, New York, and immediately began to work for stage companies.
+At the age of 19, John Butterfield, Sr. moved to Utica, New York, and immediately began to work for stage companies.
 In 1850 he was a founding member of the American Express Company.
-By 1857, when he bid on the Overland Mail Company contract, he owned and operated forty stage lines in New York State.
+By 1857, when he bid on the Overland Mail Company contract, he owned and operated 40 stage lines in New York State.
 Nine bids were made and Contract No. 12578 was awarded on September 16, 1857, to John Butterfield Sr., of Utica, New York.
 Why he was chosen was stated by Postmaster General Aaron Brown:

 “John Butterfield Sr. was the mastermind for the choice of employees to build and manage the Overland Mail Company’s infrastructure from September 16, 1857, to March 20, 1860.
 Most were from Upstate New York.
 During this 2 1/2 years, the building of the longest stage line in the world and meeting the requirements of the government contract proved his staging genius.”